-Medical image registration is a method that involves overlaying of two images, such as magnetic resonance imaging (MRI) scans that helps to analyze anatomical differences in great detail, for instance, a patient with a brain tumor can be easily assessed.
-The Doctor will overlay a brain scan that has been done months ago on a scan that has been done recently to analyze small changes in the tumor’s progress.
+Medical image registration is a method that involves overlaying of two images, such as magnetic resonance imaging (MRI) scans that help to analyze anatomical differences in great detail; for instance, a patient with a brain tumor can be easily assessed.
+The Doctor will overlay a brain scan that was done months ago on a scan that has been done recently to analyze small changes in the tumor’s progress.

 “If you’re able to learn something from previous image registration, you can do a new task much faster and with the same accuracy.”- says co-author on both papers Guha Balakrishnan, a graduate student in MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) and Department of Engineering and Computer Science (EECS).

 At the conference this week the paper will be presented on Computer Vision and Pattern Recognition (CVPR), and in September it will be held at the Medical Image Computing and Computer Assisted Interventions Conference (MICCAI).

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free